naman14310/Interview_Prep/Coding Notes/DP/Longest Common Subsequence.md

 }
 ```

-### 7. Minimum Insertion Steps to Make a String Palindrome
+### 7. Minimum Insertion Steps to Make a String Palindrome (Same as Min Deletion steps)
 Given a string s.
 In one step you can insert any character at any index of the string.
 Return the minimum number of steps to make s palindrome.

 Input: s = "mbadm"